Much of this has been boiled down and summarized to spare you the agony of long, winded explanations.

 Each Essence was hidden away in a secret location, with only the three Bahamuts remaining on the run.

-Over the next three mortal eras, the wars are forgotten.
+Over the next two mortal eras, the wars are forgotten.
 The Essences are forgotten.